 Gene and I never really “clicked.”
 I was young, somewhat abrasive, and my humor favored the absurd.
 This left Gene ill at ease.
-For the next five years, he’d find it amusing to tease me about how he loved steak (I didn’t eat meat then).
+For the next five years, he’d find amusement in teasing me about how he loved steak (I didn’t eat meat, then).
 I, on the other hand, took enormous pleasure in offering him a hug.
 This left him flustered and sometimes angry.

 (This seemed like a delightful opportunity.)

 We first opened a folder and closed it.
 No reaction.
 We then pushed things further, randomly resizing images he was scanning, and forcing them to open/close without him prompting such actions.
 After a while, Gene piped up, “Uhh… Matt… I think my machine has gremlins or something.
 Can you take a look?”

 As the newspaper’s tech, it was Matt’s job to make these things run smoothly, so, he made his way to Gene’s machine.
 Upon his arrival, it (surprisingly) resumed normal behavior.
 I tried—not so successfully—to mask my laughter, as Matt stood patiently beside Gene, waiting for the computer to show another sign of this strange bug.

 Finally, my fellow prankster made his way back to his office.
 We sat quietly for a while, in an effort to maintain the jig, and then resumed our shenanigans.